-I know that I’ve posted a lot of lamb photos over the years and quite recently too (see A Happy Ending), b .. b .. b .. but I had never witnessed the birth of a lamb.
-I’ve seen dozens of newborn lambs (thanks to having a farming friend), but I’d never seen the actual flop-out moment.
-Until, that is, the other day.
+I know that I’ve posted a lot of lamb photos over the years and quite recently too (see A Happy Ending), b .. b .. but I had never witnessed the birth of a lamb.
+I’ve seen dozens of newborn lambs (thanks to having a farming friend), but I hadn’t seen the actual flop-out moment.
+Until that is the other day.
 So, whilst I didn’t plan on posting yet more pictures of baby sheep, I thought you might like to see this moment of arrival.
 (Besides, what on earth would I do with all these photos otherwise).
 But a word of warning: you might want to put aside that sandwich – some of these shots are a little bloody and raw.

-I arrived in time – the non-corked ewe was still struggling to deliver with just a pair of tiny hooves peeping out.
+I arrived in time.
+The non-corked ewe was still struggling to deliver with just a pair of tiny hooves peeping out.
 She didn’t seem distressed; perhaps because of the Chopin floating through the lambing-pens.
-(Margaret plays classical music to her lambing ewes.
-I’d like to think that you or I would too).
+(Margaret plays classical music to her lambing ewes and I’d like to think that you or I would too).

 But when Margaret noticed a bluish tongue sticking out too, she acted quickly before the lamb suffocated.

 Tying a lambing rope around the feet

 her glamorous assistant, Nick, began pulling.